-CCS will include the three (3) digit dialing code for the National Suicide Prevention Lifeline 988 and the National Domestic Violence Hotline (1-800-799-7233) on all scholar identification cards.
+CCS does not currently issue scholar identification cards.
+However, if CCS does so at a future date, such cards will include the three (3) digit dialing code for the National Suicide Prevention Lifeline 988 and the National Domestic Violence Hotline (1-800-799-7233) on all scholar identification cards.
 CCS will also include the number for the Crisis Text Line which can be accessed by texting HOME to 741741 and a local suicide prevention hotline on all scholar identification cards.
+Please ensure that your scholar has these emergency support numbers printed and available in a prominent and easily found location.